Singapore Civil Defence Force: Hazmat Command Vehicle (HCV)

 The Hazmat Command Vehicle (HCV) is a command post specifically designed for command and control during a CBR incident.
 It is equipped for this task with a wide array of instruments and sensors which can, for example, monitor and help predict toxic material presence and dispersion in the wind.

 Special vehicles

 DART Rescue Vehicle (DRV)

 The DART Rescue Vehicle (DRV) is a specialised appliance of the Disaster Assistance and Rescue Team designed for urban search and rescue.
 It carries a personnel cabin and can accommodate up to eight DART officers with their equipment.
 The DRV is equipped with a crane with a load capacity of 7.9 tonnes.
 It is primarily used to load other rescue vehicles like the DART skid loader, which is used to access confined spaces in collapsed buildings.

 Fireboats

 In 2012, the Singapore Civil Defence Force took over responsibility from the Maritime Port Authority for fighting maritime fires.
 By 2019, the SCDF Marine Division had retired some old fireboats, and added six new modern vessels, bringing the size of the firefighting fleet to eight vessels.
 One of the new vessels, the Red Sailfish, is the most powerful fireboat in the world so far.
+Three vessels are pumper, decontamination and evacuation specialist fireboats.